 Cherry tomatoes are almost always sweeter, riper, and higher in pectin than larger tomatoes at the supermarket.
-All of these factors mean that cherry tomatoes are fantastic for making a rich, thick, flavorful sauce.
+All of these factors mean that cherry tomatoes are fantastic for making a rich, thick, flavorful pasta sauce.
 Even better: It takes only four ingredients and about 10 minutes, start to finish—less time than it takes to cook the pasta you're gonna serve it with.

 Why It Works